EvisHome/Home-Assistant/esphome/presence-box-2/readme.md

 ## Parts

 Notice that not all parts will fit simultaneously in to a one box.
+Links below are mostly affiliate links so I may or may not get some small commission on purhaces, if I do, I will be using those to do other similar projects/content.

 * [ESP32 DevKit](https://amzn.to/3Ry7VmC) (fits in to the box stands)
 * [AM312 PIR](https://amzn.to/3KYUb22) or [HC-SR501 PIR](https://amzn.to/3d7cIwp)